 The therapy consists of eight phases:

-- History taking/treatment planning: you’ll work with your therapist to identify your targets for EMDR, which may include memories or current situations which cause distress, and you’ll discuss how these problems and the resulting symptoms and behaviors are affecting you.
-In developing a treatment plan, you’ll work with your therapist to identify the skills and behaviors you’ll need to develop for your future well-being.
+- History taking/therapy planning: you’ll work with your therapist to identify your targets for EMDR, which may include memories or current situations which cause distress, and you’ll discuss how these problems and the resulting symptoms and behaviors are affecting you.
+In developing a therapy plan, you’ll work with your therapist to identify the skills and behaviors you’ll need to develop for your future well-being.
 With EMDR, you don’t have to discuss in detail any disturbing or distressing memories – a general outline typically suffices.

 - Preparation: your therapist will answer your questions about EMDR and will teach you a variety of stress-reduction techniques you can use between sessions should any disturbing emotions arise.